Scott Laughton

-Scott Laughton (born May 30, 1994) is a Canadian professional ice hockey centre and alternate captain for Philadelphia Flyers of the National Hockey League (NHL).
+Scott Laughton (born May 30, 1994) is a Canadian professional ice hockey centre for the Toronto Maple Leafs of the National Hockey League (NHL).

-Growing up in Oakville, Ontario, Laughton spent his junior hockey career playing for the Toronto Marlboros Minor Midget AAA of the Greater Toronto Hockey League (GTHL) before being drafted by the Oshawa Generals of the Ontario Hockey League.
-Following his sophomore season in the Ontario Hockey League (OHL), Laughton was drafted in the first round, 20th overall, by the Philadelphia Flyers in the 2012 NHL Entry Draft.
+Growing up in Oakville, Ontario, Laughton spent his junior ice hockey career playing for the Toronto Marlboros Minor Midget AAA of the Greater Toronto Hockey League (GTHL) before being drafted by the Oshawa Generals of the Ontario Hockey League (OHL).
+Following his sophomore season in the OHL, Laughton was drafted in the first round, 20th overall, by the Philadelphia Flyers in the 2012 NHL entry draft.

-Internationally, Laughton has represented Canada at various tournaments including the World U-17 Hockey Challenge and IIHF World U18 Championship.
+Internationally, Laughton has represented Canada at various tournaments.

 Early life

-Laughton was born on May 30, 1994, in Oakville, Ontario, Canada to parents Craig and Bonnie.
-His dad coached him in hockey from the age of five to 14, when Laughton began to play major junior hockey in the Ontario Hockey League (OHL).
+Laughton was born on May 30, 1994, in Oakville, Ontario, Canada, to parents Craig and Bonnie.
+His father coached him in ice hockey from the age of five to 14, when Laughton began to play major junior ice hockey in the Ontario Hockey League (OHL).
 He also captained the Mimico Mountaineers Peanut Rep lacrosse team in 2000 and led them to an undefeated season.
-Growing up, he was a fan of Roy Halladay of the Toronto Blue Jays.
+Growing up, he was a fan of Roy Halladay of the Toronto Blue Jays of Major League Baseball (MLB).

 Playing career

 Youth

-Growing up in Oakville, Ontario, Laughton attended Holy Family Elementary School and Holy Trinity High School while captaining the Toronto Marlboros Minor Midget AAA of the Greater Toronto Hockey League (GTHL).
+Growing up in Oakville, Ontario, Laughton attended the Holy Family Elementary School and Holy Trinity High School while captaining the Toronto Marlboros Minor Midget AAA of the Greater Toronto Hockey League (GTHL).
 While playing for the team, he named Jarome Iginla and Steven Stamkos as his role models and inspiration.
 In his final season with the Marlboros, Laughton also skated in two games with the St. Michael's Buzzers of the Central Canada Hockey League (CCHL).
 He concluded the 2009–10 GTHL season with 55 goals and 40 assists in 76 games for the Marlboros.

-As a result of his minor hockey achievements, Laughton was drafted third overall in the 2010 OHL Selection Draft by the Oshawa Generals.
+As a result of his minor ice hockey achievements, Laughton was drafted third overall in the 2010 OHL Selection Draft by the Oshawa Generals.
 In his rookie season with the Generals, Laughton skated in 63 games and accumulated 12 goals with 11 assists as the team qualified for the 2011 OHL playoffs.
-On December 28, 2010, Laughton was named an assistant captain for Team Ontario while competing at the 2011 World U-17 Hockey Challenge.
 During the postseason, Laughton recorded one goal and one assist over 10 games as the Generals fell to the Niagara IceDogs.
-Following his first season in the OHL, Laughton was invited to compete with Team Canada at the 2011 Ivan Hlinka Memorial Tournament, where he won a gold medal.